Hospitals hide cancer treatment survival rates from their customers.

 • It is completely unacceptable and totally avoidable that real-world side-effect and survival rates of cancer treatments are being concealed from patients by hospitals.

-A public Cancer TOT Registry will benefit everyone in the country, and one day, it might save your life or the life of someone you care about more than anything in the world.
+A public Cancer Treatment Outcome Registry will benefit everyone in the country, and one day, it might save your life or the life of someone you care about more than anything in the world.

 Call the only 3 people who matter (your Congressperson, your Junior Senator and your Senior Senator) and ask them to publicly commit to voting “Yes” for The Cancer TOT Act.